etown285/Steven-Portfolio/README.md

 * Updated professional information and structure within the HTML including links to my Resume, GitHub, LinkedIn, and Stack Overflow.
 * Updated styling using bootstrap for a cleaner interface and updated graphics
+* Made the jumbotron fixed and created a shadow on the border.
 * Highlighted four projects previous projects from the cohort.
 * Created media queries for responsive design and mobile view for the font size on cards and nav bar.
+* Updated Github portfolio with location and contact information.